swiftpp/swiftpp/docs/Driver.md

 ## So, how should I work Swift into my build system? ##

 Step 0 is to see if you can use the Swift package manager instead.
-If so, it's mostly just `swift build`.
+If so, it's mostly just `swiftpp build`.
 But if you're reading this document you're probably past that, so:

 1. Generate an output file map that contains all the per-file outputs you care